 One major impact that monitoring soil properties over time can have is in precision farming.
 Newer methods of data collection and analysis, in concert with software applications that bring precision and data-driven action plans into place, will continue to revolutionize agricultural applications for soil analysis.
 Knowing soil health over periods of time, including a deep understanding of clay content, water runoff patterns, tree root density and placement, and other factors will help us prepare as climate change continues to alter weather patterns and impact temperature and rainfall.

 Geographical limitations, such as difficult terrain or long distances that require assessment, may pose challenges to evaluating and understanding the whole geoscientific story.
 Using modified farm equipment may prove valuable as a means for collecting data, as well as a precision distribution system for soil amendments.

 How does having this data help us prepare and adapt?

 Since “field crop yield variations are often strongly correlated with spatial soil fertility patterns,” say Allred et al., understanding the science behind each variable will be even more essential than in the past.
-Geology for Global Development reports, “Estimates suggest that more than 50% of people rely on agriculture for their livelihood” worldwide, representing a significant portion of GDP and workforce, especially in developing countries.
+Geology for Global Development reports, “Estimates suggest that more than 50% of people rely on agriculture for their livelihood” worldwide, representing, especially in developing countries.